-Provision of utilities to and outdoor dining area is the responsibility of the licensee.
+Provision of utilities to an outdoor dining area is the responsibility of the licensee.
 No extension cords or electricity connections are permitted to the outdoor dining area without the written approval of Council.
 All such connections must be completed and certified by a qualified electrician.

-1.13 Smoke free area
+1.13Smoke free area